Top 10 Facts Of Canada Federal Skilled Worker (FSW) - 2020

 - Marriage certificate (if travelling with spouse)

-If any additional documentation is needed based on your profile, you will be intimated.
+If any additional documentation needed basing on your profile will be intimated to you.

-The funds required depend upon the number of people travelling to Canada with you.
+Funds required for your survival in initially months depending upon the number of people traveling to Canada with you.
 The below table enlists the details regarding funds:

 |Number of family members||Fund required|